 ATLAS Site Visit Preparation for Assessment & Evaluation

-To help us prepare for our visit to your institution, we would appreciate it if you would address the following questions.
-You may also download this information, along with three sample visit agendas here (PDF).
+To help us prepare for our visit to your institution, please address the following area.
+You may also download this information, along with three sample visit agendas, here (PDF).

 - Who at your institution will serve as the visit coordinator?